WHAT’S NEXT

 EPA Assessment

 In April 2021 Preserve Gnarabup referred the proposed development on Gnarabup Headland to the EPA under Section 38 of the Environmental Protection Act 1986.
 In December 2021 the EPA Chair determined to assess the Proposal at the highest possible level – Public Environmental Review.
-This means the community will be consulted by the EPA two more times between now and mid 2023 on the Proposal.

 Following these Public Environmental Review processes, the EPA assesses the information it has and decides whether in its view: